energiezwerg/smarthome/doc/source/logic.rst

 The most important object is 'sh'.
 This is the smarthome object.
 It contains every detail about the smarthome.
-With this object it is possible to access all items, plugins and basic functions of SmartHome.py.
+With this object it is possible to access all items, plugins and basic functions of SmartHomeNG.
 To get the value of an item call the name of it: sh.area.item().
 To set a new value just specify it as argument: sh.area.item(new\_value).